-- .
+- i.
 Green building certification as provided under LUC 20.20.420 may receive bonus points as follows: - (1) Tier 1, 0.3 points per gross square foot of certified building; and - (2) Tier 2, 0.4 points per gross square foot of certified building. - ii.
-The Director shall determine which tier of green building certification programs established under LUC 20.20.420 may qualify for each tier of bonus points established above..

-h.
-Affordable commercial space.
+The Director shall determine which tier of green building certification programs established under LUC 20.20.420 may qualify for each tier of bonus points established above. - iii.
+If a residential development located entirely on a small site obtains Tier 2 green building certification, then that development is allowed to exceed its base FAR allowance up to the maximum for the Land Use District described in LUC 20.20.010 without obtaining any other bonus points under this amenity incentive system. - h.
+Affordable commercial space. - 2 bonus points may be earned for every one (1) square foot of commercial space that is leased to a qualified business at a total rate

-- i.
-2 bonus points may be earned for every one (1) square foot of commercial space that is leased to a qualified business at a total rate below that is less than or equal to 1.5 times the operating expenses of that qualified business, as determined by the Director. - ii.
+- below that is less than or equal to 1.5 times the operating expenses of that qualified business, as determined by the Director. - ii.
 The Director shall define by rule what constitute "operating expenses" and "qualified business" for the purposes of subsection 2.h of this section. - iii.
 The Director may approve a total rate exceeding 1.5 times operating expenses up to a maximum of 2.0 times operating expenses to provide for repayment of owner-financed tenant improvements.
 The Director shall specify by rule the conditions under which a higher total rate may be approved under this subsection, not to exceed the specified maximum. - iv.
-To receive bonus points under this subsection qualifying commercial space shall:

-- (1) Be no less than 500 square feet in gross floor area; - (2) Be located on the ground floor or within an active use space as described in this Part 20.25R LUC; and - (3) Comply with any other requirements for qualifying commercial spaces that the Director adopts by rule. - When adopting any rule to implement this subsection, the Director shall consider, and be consistent with the City's economic development goals, including those specified in the City's Economic Development Plan and Comprehensive Plan. - Critical area restoration and enhancement. - .
-66.7 points for every \$1,000 spent on critical area restoration or enhancement beyond the minimum mitigation requirements for the development as set forth in Part 20.25H LUC and as determined by a qualified professional. - ii.
-A restoration plan shall be developed by a qualified professional and approved by the City to determine the required bonus points. - iii.
+To receive bonus points under this subsection qualifying commercial space shall: - (1) Be no less than 500 square feet in gross floor area; - (2) Be located on the ground floor or within an active use space as described in this Part 20.25R LUC; and - (3) Comply with any other requirements for qualifying commercial spaces that the Director adopts by rule. - v.
+When adopting any rule to implement this subsection, the Director shall consider, and be consistent with the City's economic development goals, including those specified in the City's Economic Development Plan and Comprehensive Plan. - Critical area restoration and enhancement. - 66.7 points for every \$1,000 spent on critical area restoration or enhancement beyond the minimum mitigation requirements for the development as set forth in Part 20.25H LUC and as determined by a qualified professional. - A restoration plan shall be developed by a qualified professional and approved by the City to determine the required bonus points. - iii.
 The restored or enhanced area shall be within the development project limit and at least 10,000 square feet or 10 percent of the site area, whichever is larger. - iv.
 The property owner shall provide an easement, in a form acceptable to the City, allowing City access to the restored or enhanced area for maintenance, monitoring, and trail construction where applicable.